DougWilkinson/sensor-mqtt-homeassistant/README.md

 - **gpiobase** - includes Analog (ADC), Input (GPIO input) and Switch (GPIO output)
 - **Value** - Any type of value: int, float, str, bool, tuple
 - **Light** - Homeassistant light device (requires led.py or equiv.)
-- **dht** - support for dht11 or dht22 temp/humidity
+- **Dht** - support for dht11 or dht22 temp/humidity
 - **Ina219** - I2C based Current sensor
-- **bootloader** - Access to RTC values
+- **Bootflags** - Access to RTC values
 - **Stats** - systems stats (wifi signal, mem_free and uptime)

 sensors is the basis for creating sensors in your nodenameNN.py.
 They must be created before instantiating the HassMqtt Class.
 This is because HassMqtt uses the list of sensors to connect to MQTT, subscribe and publish.
 It is theoretically possible to add to the list and force a "reconnect", but not tested and could result in churn on the Homeassistant side.

-The only bundled sensors are the bootloader and system stats (which are optional if memory is a concern).
-To update remotely, you have to instantiate the "bootloader" sensor in your node script.
+The only bundled sensors are the Bootflags and system (Stats) which are optional if memory is a concern.
+To update remotely, though, you have to instantiate the "Bootflags" sensor in your node script.
 The system stats are really optional.

 ### mqttdevice
 This module handles the Class for mqtt related information for each sensor defined in "sensors".
 A list (dictionary) is created that is used for handling subscribing, publishing and updating.